katerina2901/Diabetic-retinopathy-classification/README.md

 # Diabetic-retinopathy-classification

-This repository contains code for Final Project of ML Course in Skoltech.
+This repository contains code for Final Project of DL Course at Skoltech.

 Install the required packages:
 ```bash